Ziv33/BiologicalComputation/README.md

 Finally, the code outputs a list of all monotonic functions it has calculated for the system, and for each instance - whether it will activate or not (target=True/False).

+## Results
+The output of the program is as follows:

 ![Part 1 Program Printout](https://github.com/user-attachments/assets/3893bf86-25c6-4f68-97d7-d396d4feb366)

 we have organzied our output, ordered it in accordance with given table's ordering, and visualized it: